 What Changed

 The publication announces amendments to SR 946.231.176.72, though specific details in the notice are limited; it signals ongoing refinements to sanctions measures originally enacted on March 4, 2022.
-Related documentation indicates persistent expansions, such as broader restrictions on Russian energy sector activities (e.g., prohibiting certain services, financing, and transactions), definitions encompassing financial instruments like derivatives, crypto-assets, and securitizations, and prohibit
+Related documentation indicates persistent expansions, such as broader restrictions on Russian energy sector activities (e.g., prohibiting certain services, financing, and transactions), definitions encompassing financial instruments like derivatives, crypto-assets, and securitizations, and prohibitions on asset management or use except for normal administrative actions by financial institutions.

 What You Need To Do